Overview

 Usability Testing

-Interactive prototypes allowed early validation of usability, core journeys and navigation logic.
+Interactive prototypes allowed early validation of core journeys and navigation logic.
 We conducted two formative evaluation loops with eight participants and five core tasks, covering configuration, recipe search, AR navigation and scanning, shopping assistance, and payment.

 Results & Impact

-The first round revealed unclear AR entry points, insufficient navigation feedback, and unclear interaction elements.
+The first loop revealed unclear AR entry points, insufficient navigation feedback, and unclear interaction elements.
 Participants asked, for example, “How do I stop the navigation?” and “Is a sustainability score of 4 good or bad?”
 Others expected tags on AR cards to be clickable and wanted to reuse previous shopping lists.
 These insights led to clearer AR access, improved affordances, stronger confirmation patterns, and refined visual hierarchy.
 The second loop with an early high-fidelity prototype confirmed more efficient task completion and increased user confidence.

 First evaluation lopp with low-fidelity wireframes